 In the interest of protecting the public health of our staff and visitors, the Museum is temporarily closing to the public starting Saturday November 14th.

 Designed for classroom teachers, after-school clubs, or community organizations, our new Remote Learning Experiences move beyond "passive screen time" into actively engaging children's critical thinking and creativity.

 Experiences last 45-60 minutes, and our educators guide participants through at-home engineering challenges, inquiry-based explorations, and behind-the-scenes virtual tours of our exhibit spaces.

 You’ll be asked, at a minimum, to identify yourself, your school, grade level and the date you would like to have the Virtual Field Trip Xperience.
-Once you submit, ArtsBusXpress will review your application for approval to fund $350 funding required to host your unique Virtual Field Trip Xperience.
+Once you submit, ArtsBusXpress will review your application for approval to fund your unique Virtual Field Trip Xperience.
 ArtsBusXpress will notify us of approval and we’ll be in touch to secure the specific time for your Xperience, discuss any pre-event and post-event activities, and answer any additional questions you may have.

 We’re excited to work with ArtsBusXpress to “enrich our students one field trip at a time, with or without the bus!”

 Ready for launch?
 Students will take their learning out of this world as they immerse themselves in the history of human spaceflight through the Museum’s newest exhibit, SPACE: Our Greatest Adventure.
 Students will recreate historic experiments done in space, and be challenged to engineer a landing system to protect cargo being sent to the moon, using materials from around their houses.